-Last update: 02.07.2019
+Last update: 04.03.2019

 Surfshark’s entry into the VPN market will turn some heads.
 Amazing security, anonymity, and speed – all the tool needs is some time!

-Currently, 2 security protocols are being offered by Surfshark – OpenVPN and IKEv2.
+Currently, two security protocols are being offered by Surfshark – OpenVPN and IKEv2.
 More choice is always preferable, but these are good, safe protocols, which do great in most situations.
 The only concern here is that the limited selection might hurt Chinese users – neither protocol is known for its reliability in the face of the Great Firewall.

 Surfshark is based in the British Virgin Islands, which have no data retention laws or shady intelligence-sharing agreements.
 As the company is subject to BVI laws and regulations, they have the luxury of a meaningful no-logs policy.
 As a matter of fact, if their FAQ is to be believed Surfshark doesn’t log anything at all, except your email address and billing information.
 That’s extremely rare and impressive!

-Browser extension independent audit
+Browser extension independent security audit

 Recently, we wrote that Surfshark posted a report on the independent audit of its Chrome and Firefox browser extensions.
 Submitting your VPN apps for an independent audit is a commendable move regardless of results.
-The market is full to the brim with service providers boasting about their bullet-proof security but never daring to shoot a gun at it.
-Not Surfshark VPN!

 The independent audit for carried out by a respected German cybersecurity company, Cure53, which also performed the very first independent VPN audit (kudos to TunnelBear) in 2017.
 You can read the full report here.

 In short, Cure53 found only two vulnerabilities, only one of which had any potential to cause problems for users.
 This is a very good result and gives a lot of credence to this young VPN service provider.